panzerdp/dmitripavlutin.com/content/posts/011-declare-function/index.md

 ## 4. Arrow function

-**An arrow function** is defined using a pair of parenthesis that contains the list of parameters `(param1, param2, ..., paramN)`, followed by a fat arrow `=>` and a pair of curly braces `{...}` that delimits the body statements.
+> **An arrow function** is defined using a pair of parenthesis that contains the list of parameters `(param1, param2, ..., paramN)`, followed by a fat arrow `=>` and a pair of curly braces `{...}` that delimits the body statements.

-When the arrow function has only one parameter, the pair of parenthesis can be omitted.
+When the arrow function has only one parameter, the pair of parentheses can be omitted.
 When it contains a single statement, the curly braces can be omitted too.

-The following example shows the arrow function basic usage:
+Let's see the arrow function basic usage:

 ```javascript
 const absValue = (number) => {